 Home remedies for hyperpigmentation:

-Lemon – The citric acid in the lemon juice helps bleach the skin, leading to the lightening of the hyperpigmentation spots.
+Lemon – The citric acid in the lemon juice helps to bleach the skin, leading to the lightening of the hyperpigmentation spots.
 Squeeze out the juice from one lemon and using a cotton ball, apply it all over the spots.
 After about 15 minutes, you need to wash it off with warm water.
 RAgeepeat this routine twice a day for a few months.
 You can also create a face mask using equal parts of lemon juice and raw honey.
 Once you have applied it to the skin, you need to cover the area with a warm towel and then wash it off after 15 minutes.
 This procedure needs to be repeated once a week, for a few months.

 Apple cider vinegar – This is actually a miracle liquid, which can really help clear up dark patches that might have appeared due to hyperpigmentation.
-Not only does apple cider vinegar have astringent properties, it can also help lighten skin.
+Not only does apple cider vinegar have astringent properties, but it can also help lighten skin.
 Mix equal amounts of vinegar and water and use this solution to gently rinse the patches.
 Wash it off with warm water after a few minutes and repeat the remedy twice a day for a few months.
 You can also drink apple cider vinegar – mix two teaspoons of the vinegar in half a glass of warm water, along with one small spoonful of honey.
 Drink this mix twice a day for a couple of weeks.

 Aloe vera – The mucilaginous polysaccharides present in the gel of aloe vera, make it an excellent solution for hyperpigmentation.
 Not only does it remove dead skin cells, but also helps regenerate the skin from within.
 Apply some fresh aloe gel, before going to bed and rinse it off in the morning.
 Create a mask using two tablespoons of aloe gel with half a spoon of raw honey.
 Apply it on the pigmented skin and wash it off once dry.